Why You Feel Sleepy After Eating Turkey on Thanksgiving Day

 The brandy butter and the pudding served for dessert plus the wine served at the dinner table all contributed to the feeling of drowsiness and slugginess after having that lavish Thanksgiving or Christmas dinner.

 The average meal served on Thanksgiving dinner usually contains about 3,000 calories and more than 200 grams fat which could be the reason for that lethargic and listless feeling after that hearty Thanksgiving dinner.

 Latest update on tryptophan

 In Canada, tryptophan is used to treat bipolar disorder and depression along with other types of medications.
-It stabilizes mood and restores melatonin and serotonin balance in the brain.
+It stabilizes mood and maintains the melatonin and serotonin balance in the brain.

 Tryptophan is a naturally occurring substance found in milk and other protein-rich foods.
 It is sold as a dietary supplement in the US.